jennybc/happy-git-with-r/12_connect-ssh-keys.Rmd

 ```

 and git2r should launch a popup where you can enter your passphrase.
 Thanks to Ian Lyttle for this tip.

+This link provides a great explanation of the uncertainty about where `.ssh/` and user's `.gitconfig` are located on Windows: [git on Windows - location of configuration files](https://www.onwebsecurity.com/configuration/git-on-windows-location-of-global-configuration-file.html).
+Bottom line: locate where your main tool expects and create symbolic links to help other tools find this stuff.

 ### Other